iodepo/odis-arch/book/indexing/alternatives.md

 ## Options

-While [Gleaner](https://gleaner.io/) will be used during initial OIH development it is not the only approach.
-There are many other tools that can be used and might be leveraged in a production environment including:
+While [Gleaner](https://gleaner.io/) will be used during initial OIH development it is not the only or required approach.
+The web architecture foundation means there are many other tools that can be used and might be leveraged in a production environment including:

 * [Extrunct](https://github.com/scrapinghub/extruct)